muccg/rdrf/docs/datatypes.rst

 Integer Dataype
 ---------------

 A whole number.
-Integer cdes can have a max or min value entered.
+Integer DEs can have a max or min value entered.

 Examples
 ^^^^^^^^